 The Board of Education is committed to optimizing student learning and teaching.
-The Board considers student access to a computer network, including the Internet, to be a powerful and valuable educational and research tool, and encourages the use of computers and computer-related technology in district physical and digital classrooms for the purpose of advancing and promoting learning and teaching.
+The Board considers student access to a computer network, including the Internet, to be a powerful and valuable educational and research tool, and encourages the use of computers and computer-related technology in district classrooms for the purpose of advancing and promoting learning and teaching.